Qeepsake/react-native-images-collage/README.md

 | separatorStyle      | object        | Yes       | style   | Style applied to image container.
 Use border width to create margin between images.     |
 | containerStyle      | object        | Yes       | style   | Style applied to the container of the collage.
 Collage border can be applied here.      |

+## Showcase

+ - Qeepsake - The Text Message Baby Journal on [iOS](https://itunes.apple.com/us/app/qeepsake/id1332312787?mt=8) and [Android](https://play.google.com/store/apps/details?id=co.qeepsake.qeepsakeApp&hl=en_GB).

+ If you use the collage in your application then create a pull request to feature it here.

 ## Authors